seed-labs/seed-emulator/examples/06-mini-internet/README.md

 ## Create user AS

-Now, let's create some user AS so users can join the simulator with their real computer.
+Now, let's create some user AS so users can join the emulator with their real computer.
 This is not strictly necessary; we can always just attach to the containers, and they will be already in the simulated internet.

 ```python
 make_user_as(170, 102)